DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/gitops/gitops-secret.md

 # GitOps Secret Encryption

 In the GitOps operational model, resources to be deployed are stored in a Git repository in YAML format.
-These files may contain sensitive information, such as database passwords, API keys, etc., which should not be stored in plain text.
+These files may contain sensitive information, such as database passwords and API keys, which should not be stored in plain text.
 Additionally, even when these resources are deployed in a Kubernetes cluster as secrets, they can still be easily viewed through base64 encoding, leading to many security issues.